 - (Optional but recommended) Edit the layer definition in GeoServer, making to sure to update the bounding box information (if changed).

 - Save the layer.
 The index will be recreated.

-Please see the REST section for information on Uploading and modifying a image mosaic.
+Please see the REST section for information on Uploading a new image mosaic.